product-os/autumndb/README.md

 ### Streaming

-A query can be streamed, creating an event emitter that will emit an event on any insert or update to a card.
+A query can be streamed, creating an event emitter that will emit an event on any insert or update to a contract.

 ### Soft delete

-When a card is deleted, it is not removed from the database but has it's "active" field set to false.
-It is recommended that users should not be able to view inactive cards.
+When a contract is deleted, it is not removed from the database but has it's "active" field set to false.
+It is recommended that users should not be able to view inactive contracts.

 ### Rich logging